x

 Trotter said members have been doing research on some of the burials and acquired burial records for about 1,300 names.
 She said a lot of the burial records have been lost, but they were able to identify burials based on race listed in mortality records.

 "Some of those names include Morrison Greathouse.
 Morrison Greathouse was the great-great-grandfather of Muhammad Ali.
 John Britton.
-John Britton was the first grandmaster of the Prince Hall Lodge of Masons here in Indianapolis," said Trotter.
+John Britton was the first grandmaster of the Prince Hall Lodge of Masons here in Indianapolis," Trotter said.

 Chaney Lively was another.